 Since 1964, James Hamlin & Co. has been helping businesses maximize their profit potential.
-As a second generation family-owned business we know firsthand what it takes to provide and incorporate the kind of forward-thinking financial advice, preparation, and planning to achieve and exceed business growth goals.
+As a second generation, family-owned business we know firsthand what it takes to provide and incorporate the kind of forward-thinking advice, preparation, and planning to achieve and exceed business growth goals.

 We are a small certified licensed CPA firm with the depth of a larger firm.
 We’re deeply service-oriented.
 At James Hamlin & Co. we provide smart advice and business management counsel combined with information technology and a proactive approach to protect you.

 Here for You

 Our unique range of services allows us to care for your business as if it were our own.
 The team at James Hamlin & Co. consults on a personal level to take the burden of tax preparation, compliance, and payroll administration off your desk.
 Our guidance provides a focus on your business throughout the year and not just at tax time.
 We have a “no surprises” mentality.